Resource Conservation District Project TrackerRCD Project Tracker

 Reported Expenditures

-Note: Expenditures reflect implementation of Phase I and updates for Phase II, which will need to be updated as projects finish.
-Phase III will be added once implementation starts.
+Note: Expenditures reflect implementation of Phase I and updates for Phase II, and final numbers for Phase III.
+Phase V will be added once implementation starts.

 Project Themes